tenstorrent/tt-buda/docs/public/user_guide.rst

 Devices
 *******

-PyBuda makes it easy to distribute a workload onto a heterogenous set of devices available to you.
+PyBuda makes it easy to distribute a workload onto a heterogeneous set of devices available to you.
 This can be one or more Tenstorrent devices, CPUs, or GPUs.
 Each device that will be used to run your workflow needs to be declared by creating the appropriate device type and giving it a unique name: